Back to the FuelManager home page.

 Several viewers and graphical outputs are available under a project step.

 Among the most useful viewer and graphical outputs in the context of the Fuel Manager:

 Exports to three fire models are currently available:

 Specific interventions were implemented in the FuelManager.
 Among them:

 These interventions can be applied to the whole scene or to a group of trees or plot cells.

 Several other interventions are available.
 Among the most useful in FuelManager:

 Using growth model for Plants and succession models for LayerSets (details of parametrization here), the evolution of the scene can be simulated.
 Currently, the Aleppo pine growth model of Dreyfus et al. (2001) and a succession model for kermes oak garrigue (LayerSet) are the only models available for evolution.
+Since these models are hard coded, the implementation of new growth models requires development in the module.
 On the image below, the evolution from yellow to green of the layerSets in the fuel-break illustrates biomass accumulation.